orbitalsqwib/tp/docs/UserGuide.md

 * `list` followed by `delete patient 2` deletes the 2nd person in the address book.
 * `search name Betsy` followed by `delete patient 1` deletes the 1st person in the results of the `search` command.

+### Viewing a person's information : `view`

+Shows detailed information for the specified person in the details panel.

+Format: `view INDEX`

+* View details of the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index must be a positive integer 1, 2, 3, …​

+Examples:
+* `list` followed by `view 2` shows details for the 2nd person in the address book.
+* `search name Benson` followed by `view 1` shows details for the 1st person in the results of the `search` command.

 ### Adding a note : `note`

 Adds a note to a person using either their list index, or their name and phone number.